nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a client

-1. Deleting a client in the Client List View
+1. Deleting a client in the client list view

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.